• CRIME BLOG

 0 Comments

-We think of budding as the beginning stage, but actually it is the stage right before ripening - full maturity.
+We think of budding as the beginning stage, but actually it is the stage right before ripening, before full maturity.

 Fainteth also imparts an overwhelming force in action, more than mere physical sensation.

-A most pleasurable aspect of The New Roman Missal (1962) is the poetry of its English translation.
-The English word deficit comes from the Latin deficit, meaning “it is wanting”.
+The New Roman Missal (1962) translates Latin beautifully.
+For example, the English word deficit comes from the Latin deficit, meaning “it is wanting”.
 How much more powerful and fragile is the substitution - fainteth.

-The language lover who avoids the 1962 Mass is enfeebled, and Catholics who have never seen the Missal are missing hidden linguistic treasure.
+The language lover who avoids the 1962 Mass is missing hidden linguistic treasure.

 Picture